Tejaaswini28499/Training-Devops/AWS new 2025/API Gateway.md

 Do you want me to show you **how to add API Key & Usage Plan** in AWS API Gateway step by step?

+My understanding: API gateway is like a shopkeeper where he knows where the items are and he route to that place and get the correct items to the people

+API Gateway hit the Lambda function and get the correct data from the backend without touching the DB and API gateway gives back to the app

+Not Mandatory these are optional
+API keys - you are giving permission for the person with API key for the security purpose Usuage Plan - limit of sending the request of 1000 per day (rules basically)